 - The 3rd character (T) stands for the vehicle type.
 In this case, Regular Cab Pick-up;

 - The 4th-8th characters (KR1AD) represent important information about your Ford Ranger, such as the body type, style, series, model, and size of the engine;

 - The 9th character (9) stands for the security check number;

 - The 10th character (B) stands for the vehicle's model year.
 In this case, 2011;

-- The 11th character (P) represents the plant that the vehicle was manufactured.
+- The 11th character (P) represents the plant where the vehicle was manufactured.
 In this case, Dearborn, Michigan;

 - The 12th-17th characters (A27553) represent the Ford Ranger's production sequence number.

-It is important to follow this method we have outlined above to decode your Ford Ranger VIN.
+It is important to follow the method we have outlined above to decode your Ford Ranger VIN.
 This way, you won't be misled by the different methods you will see online.

 A Ford Ranger VIN Decoder is an online tool that you can easily use to decode your vehicle’s VIN number.
-There is a lot of vehicle history information that the VIN decoder can help you to access, including engine type, year manufactured, model, matching parts, and much more.
+There is a complete vehicle history report that the VIN decoder can help you to access, including engine type, year manufactured, model, matching parts, and much more.

 No matter the model of the Ford Ranger vehicle that you want to buy, it is important to use the VIN decoder from VinPit to be sure you are not buying a stolen or damaged vehicle.
 You can also use the Ford Ranger VIN Decoder to check your car maintenance history.